Documentation

 Click on map to set rally point - your units move there, fighting enemies in range (attack-move).
 Pulsing circle shows rally position.
 Use this to bait enemies, retreat, or stage flanks.

-S opens scenario picker.
+S opens level picker.
 R restarts after game over.
 G toggles target priority (units vs buildings).

 Time controls: - or [ slows, + or ] speeds.
 F enables frame-step mode, . advances one frame.